acsgh/mad-scala/docs/documentation.md

 After that you have two directives to use:

 ##### requestJson
-Reads the request body and parse into an object of type T. It requires an implicit ObjectMapper in the context
+Reads the request body and parse into an object of type T. It requires an implicit ObjectMapper in the context.
+If the format is incorrect a 400 Bad Request will be returned.

 ``` scala
 import acsgh.mad.scala.server.Controller